The project of the Institute of Georgian Architects had the following goals:

 - Create the model and proposal of sustainable urban rehabilitation.

-Following activities are envisaged in frames of the project:
+Following activities were implemented in frames of the project:

 - Undertake thorough research of existing technical data (cadastral, civil engineering, other);